trezero/ThunderTransfer/README.md

 2. **Manual Method**: Download from Lenovo Support
    - Visit https://support.lenovo.com
-   - Enter your machine type (for ThinkPad P1 Gen 6)
+   - Enter your machine type
    - Navigate to "Drivers & Software"
    - Filter by "Thunderbolt/USB"
    - Download and install the latest "Intel Thunderbolt Driver"

 Note: Administrator privileges are required for driver installation.

-### Port Configuration
-The file transfer server listens on TCP port 5001 by default.
-Adjust this in the code if needed.

 ## Usage